-services that are covered for you

-Hearing services

-Hearing Exam: 1 routine hearing exam per year.
+Services that are covered for you What you must pay when you get these services Hearing services So copay for routine hearing Exam: 1 routine hearing exam per year.

 Hearing Aids: Up to two TruHearing-branded hearing aids every year (one per ear per year).
 Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors and are available in rechargeable style options for an additional \$50 per aid.
 Benefit is combined in- and out-of-network.
 You must see a TruHearing provider to use this benefit.
-Call 1-877-759-3548 to schedule an appointment (for TTY, dial 711).
+Call 1-877-759-3548 to schedule an appointment (for